nicoster/XcodeBookmark/README.md

 * Clear All Bookmarks `Command + Option + F2`

 ## Installation
+The recommended installation method (and also the simplest) is via the [Alcatraz](http://alcatraz.io/) plugin manager. within which search for XcodeBookmark, click install and you're done!

-Download the project and build it, and then relaunch Xcode.
+Or you can download the project and build it, and then relaunch Xcode.
 It will be installed in `~/Library/Application Support/Developer/Shared/Xcode/Plug-ins` automatically.

-Remove XcodeBookmark.xcplugin in the `Plug-ins` directory to uninstall it
+To uninstall it, Click the Remove button in Alcatraz or manually remove XcodeBookmark.xcplugin in the `Plug-ins` directory.

 ## Requirements